-Supreme Leader Khamenei, when appointing Qaani to succeed Soleimani as QF commander, said Qaani “has been one of the most prominent commanders in the Holy Defense [Iran-Iraq War].”
+Supreme Leader Khamenei, when appointing Qaani to succeed Soleimani as Quds Force commander, said Qaani “has been one of the most prominent commanders in the Holy Defense [Iran-Iraq War].”
 Born in the northeastern city of Mashhad.
 Unlike many senior Iranian officials, he does not seem to have played a significant role in the 1979 Islamic Revolution and joined the Islamic Revolutionary Guard Corps (IRGC) a year later, in 1980.

 Qaani initially trained at an IRGC garrison in Tehran.
 Afterward, he helped form what became the Nasr 5 Division, based in Mashhad.
 Qaani’s fellow unit leaders included future Tehran mayor Mohammad Baqer Qalibaf and Nour-Ali Shoushtari, who became a high-ranking IRGC commander and was killed in a suicide bombing in 2009.
 Qaani has stated that he was deployed to Iran’s Kurdistan province to crush Kurdish separatists.